 How often are karate classes?

-All of our classes meet 2 times per week for kids.
-We do not allow our children students to come to less than 2 classes per week, as we feel it is not enough to come only once per week.
-Adults are encouraged to attend at least 2 times per week, however they are welcome to come as many times as they want.
+We hold class Monday through Thursday.
+All students are encouraged to attend at least 2 times per week, however they are welcome to come as many times as they want.
 We have 5 classes for adults to attend per week, so you are welcome to come to all 5 if you’d like!

 How old should a child be before starting karate?

-While many people feel that starting children at a very young age will develop good habits, we do not feel that students younger than 6 or 7 years old would be a good fit.
-In the past we used to start students at 4 years old, but we felt that we were just babysitters.
-The style we do at Fabiano’s is geared for Self Defense and that is just not possible to teach a 4 year old in an effective manner.
+Age 7 seems about the perfect age to start karate.
+Students younger than 7 years old need to ‘Try Out’ to see if Karate is a good fit for them and our Dojo.
+We do have a few 4, 5 and 6 year old kids that have shown that they have developed far enough to pay proper attention and sit still enough to listen without causing distraction for the other students.
+The style we do at Fabiano’s is geared for Self Defense and that is sometimes just not possible to teach a 4 year old in an effective manner.
 In other words, we feel like we are wasting your time and money and not providing you with a quality service that we are known for.
-Age 7 seems about the perfect age to start karate!

 Am I too old to start karate?